z4kn4fein/stashbox/README.md

   - Nesting support e.g. `IEnumerable<Func<TParam, Lazy<TService>>>`.
  - **Custom resolvers** - the existing resolution operations can be extended by custom resolvers.
  - **Container extensions** - the functionality of the container can be extended by custom extensions, e.g. [Decorator extension](https://github.com/z4kn4fein/stashbox-decoratorextension)
+ - **Custom configuration** - the behavior of the container can be controlled by custom configuration.

 ## Supported platforms